rlpacheco/abseff_R/README.md

 X = identification of treatment effect estimate (rr, or, hrevent, hrsurv)

-N1-N5 = numerical values based on each treatment effect
+a-e = numerical values based on each treatment effect

 -------------------------------------------------------------------------------------------------------------------------------------------------------------------
 **Description**